Q-groupoids and their cohomology: Abstract

 \section{Abstract}

-We approach Mackenzie's $\LA$-groupoids from a supergeometric point of view by introducing \emph{$Q$-groupoids}.
-A $Q$-groupoid is a groupoid object in the category of $Q$-manifolds, and there is a faithful functor from the category of $\LA$-groupoids to the category of $Q$-groupoids.
-Using this approach, we associate to every $\LA$-groupoid a double complex whose cohomology simultaneously generalizes Lie groupoid cohomology and Lie algebroid cohomology.
-As examples, we obtain simplicial-type models for equivariant Lie algebroid cohomology and orbifold Lie algebroid cohomology, and we obtain double complexes associated to Poisson groupoids and groupoid-algebroid ``matched pairs''.
+We approach Mackenzie's $\LA$-groupoids from a supergeometric point of view by introducing \emph{$Q$-groupoids}, which are groupoid objects in the category of $Q$-manifolds.
+There is a faithful functor from the category of $\LA$-groupoids to the category of $Q$-groupoids.
+We associate to every $Q$-groupoid a double complex that provides a model for the $Q$-cohomology of the classifying space.
+As examples, we obtain models for equivariant $Q$- and orbifold $Q$-cohomology, and for equivariant Lie algebroid and orbifold Lie algebroid cohomology.
+We obtain double complexes associated to Poisson groupoids and groupoid-algebroid ``matched pairs''.